 You actually have two options for how you attain this slow shutter speed.

 The first option is to set a long, slow shutter speed.
 I usually start at one second, which shows up as 1′ on your camera viewfinder.
 Check the back of your camera after a few shots and adjust your shutter speed to be longer if needed.
 Most fireworks are best shot between 1-5 seconds.

 The second option is to use Bulb shutter mode.
-This is usually denoted by a B after you get to the longest shutter speed on your DSLR.
+This is usually denoted by a B on your camera, and it comes after your longest shutter speed on your DSLR camera.

 In Bulb mode you trigger the camera shutter to open and it stays open until you release the button to close it.
 This is most easily done with a remote or wired shutter release (see my recommendations for Nikon remotes and Canon versions) because it’s hard to keep the camera perfectly still while your finger is pushing it down.

 If you’re using bulb mode, you trigger the shutter button when you see the firework go off, and then let it go at the end of the burst.
 You can also capture several bursts in the same shot if you want, and just carefully cover your lens with a dark card or shirt in between explosions.